ajwills72/rmip/docs/teacher_notes.md

 Each week, students attend a two-hour _early-week_ workshop, and a two-hour _late-week_ workshop.
 For the early-week workshop, two workshop groups combine for a class size of 100 students.
 The early-week workshops have a 20:1 student:staff ratio.
 One of those staff in the early-week session must be a member of academic staff (Lecturer / AP / Prof), who is expected to be present throughout the session.
 The late-week workshops are staffed solely by teaching assistants, at a 25:1 ratio.

 In addition to these sources of support, a subset of the TAs run 'hatch times' on a rota (one TA staffs the hatch at any given time).
-These are drop-in times, run every week day during term, until the extenuating-circumstances deadline for the main report passes.
+These are drop-in times, run every week day during term, until the workshops are over.
 The hatch is not open during vacation breaks, nor during public holidays.
 Opening hours vary:

 - Hatch (Weeks 0-12 inclusive):  Mondays: 10 – 4, Tuesdays: 10 – 4, Wednesdays: 10 – 1, Thursdays: 10 – 4, Fridays: 10 - 4

-- Hatch (Weeks 13-15 inclusive): Monday-Friday, 10-2.
+After the main report deadline, support for students with Extenuating Circumstances is, until the EC deadline, via the office hours of the TA who worked with them throughout the semester.
+For TAs paid by the hour, these support hours are claimable.

 ### Assessment